 All students are required to wear MedQuest College ID badges while on campus.
-Hair should be clean, dry, neat and not 'unnatural' in color.
+Hair should be clean, dry, neat, and not 'unnatural' in color.
 Facial hair should also be neatly groomed.
+Personal hygiene is expected to be exceptional.

-Students are expected to wear clothing that is not revealing or inappropriate for the school environment until MedQuest College scrubs are received.
-No tank tops are permitted.
-All shirts must have short or long sleeves.
-Students will then be required to wear scrubs to all classes-scrubs should be laundered regularly and absent of excessive wrinkles.
-Students must wear

-MedQuest College scrubs and appropriate personal protective equipment (PPE) during clinical and externship hours.
+Students are expected to wear clothing that is not revealing or inappropriate for the school environment and all shirts must have short or long sleeves.
+Once the student receives their scrubs, scrubs will be the required uniform worn in all classes.
+Scrubs should be laundered regularly and absent of excessive wrinkles.
+Students must wear MedQuest College scrubs and appropriate personal protective equipment (PPE) during clinical and externship hours.
 This includes a lab coat, safety glasses, mask, gloves, and closed toe shoes.